 Unlike Obama's prior budgets, this estimate did not include spending by other departments to support the DoD base budget.
 To accurately compare it to prior years, these things -- like the FBI (paid for by the Justice Department), the National Nuclear Security Administration (paid for by the Department of Energy) -- should be included.
 That added an additional $153.6 billion.
 Prior year budgets also included Homeland Security ($39.9 billion) and the Veterans Administration ($58.7 billion).
 When all these are added, the true cost of military spending was $909 billion.
 (Source: FY 2012 Department of Defense Budget; OMB, FY 2014 Budget, Table S-10 & Table S-11).

 Budget Deficit Started to Improve:

 The budget deficit in FY 2012 came in at $1.087 trillion, less than the $1.327 trillion expected and the lowest deficit since the 2008 financial crisis.
 The deficit was lower than expected because revenues actually came in about $150 billion higher than forecast, while spending was roughly $150 billion lower.
-However, this deficit made the U.S. debt total more than annual economic output.
+Nevertheless, this deficit helped push the U.S. debt beyond total annual economic output.
 This concerned many elected officials.